Safety Rules: Protect Your Ears When Shooting and Hunting

 Apart from these four types, there is another special earplug known as custom molded earplug, and they are suitable for the ear shape of all the users.
 Due to their very simple design, earplugs are also cheaper in price.
 Moreover, they are also easily portable and you won’t face any hassle while using them.

-Another handy device to block the extra sound of fire shot and protect your hearing is earmuff.
+Another handy device to block the extra sound of fire shot and protect your hearing is earmuff and a must have item in your shooting range bag.
 It is a pair of ear defender made with soft pad and covers your ear around the head joining with a band.
 It’s just like a headphone.

 Earmuff has different like ear defender or acoustic earmuff etc. Apart from the headband design, another design of such defender is also available, clipping on the hat or cap.